Michael Knowles DEBATES Two Liberals | Bar Fight ft. Adam Mockler & Cecilia Rae

 Well, hold on.

-Are you okay with ice racially profiling?
+Are you okay with ICE racially profiling?

-The racial profile.
+The racial issue is that racial profile.

-I said you got a Norwegian and a Hispanic.
+They said you got a Norwegian and a Hispanic.

-You're picking up illegal elements.
+You're picking up illegal immigrants.

-You're probably the most extreme example, but do you think you should be able to go somewhere?
+I'd be the most extreme example, but do you think you should be able to go somewhere?

 Speaking Spanish is not a race.

-I'm just talking about the profiling.
+I'm just talking about the profile of the people.

 Plenty of white people speak Spanish.